up42/docs/source/getting-started/first-workflow.rst

 .. gist:: https://gist.github.com/perusio/f8d8f3fe8ebb590cb3d8a5810c7a6060

-Once you are content with the selected AOI click on **Run Job** to launch the job consisting of the created workflow.
+Once you selected the AOI click on **Run Job** to launch the ship detection workflow.

 You will then be taken to the jobs overview for the current project.